-AP Explains: Ebola reaches an urban area in Congo.
-What now?
+Ebola reaches an urban area in Congo: What now?

 Yes.
 Congo’s health ministry on Wednesday said 4,000 doses of the experimental Ebola vaccine had arrived in the capital and will be sent to the remote northwest.
 An additional 4,000 doses will be deployed in the coming days with more available if needed, WHO said.

-The experimental vaccine has been shown to be highly effective against Ebola.
+The vaccine has been shown to be highly effective against Ebola.
 It was tested in Guinea during the West Africa outbreak.
 The vaccine is thought to be effective against the Zaire strain of Ebola found in Congo.

 WHO has said it will use the “ring vaccination” method in Congo.
 It involves vaccinating contacts, those who have been in contact with them and health care and other frontline workers.

-It is not immediately clear, however, how many doses of the experimental Ebola vaccine exist and how they would be administered in an urban area.
-The vaccine must be kept very cold, at minus 60 degrees Celsius, which presents a logistical challenge in tropical Congo which does not have reliable electricity.
+It is not immediately clear, however, how many doses of the Ebola vaccine exist and how they would be administered in an urban area.
+The vaccine must be kept very cold, at minus 60 degrees Celsius, which presents a logistical challenge in tropical Congo, which does not have reliable electricity.

 Follow Africa news at https://twitter.com/AP_Africa